Monteverde in 3 Days

 Selvatura Park

-This morning is a toss up between another cloud forest reserve and Selvatura Park for a 3 km treetop walkway consisting of 8 bridges, the longest being almost 200 metres long.
-I’m terrified of heights and very much prefer to have my feet firmly on the ground, so my choice would be the cloud forest.
-So, we set off for the Treetop Walkways!
+This morning, we are heading to Selvatura Park for a 3 km treetop walkway consisting of 8 bridges, the longest being almost 200 metres long.
+I’m terrified of heights and very much prefer to have my feet firmly on the ground.
 My fear of heights is not helped by the ferocious wind.
 Why anyone would want to walk across 8 rope bridges at all is beyond me.
 Let alone when it’s blowing a gale!

 Drive to Selvatura